I tabulated my expenses from Jan-May 2020 in this post as I was really curious […]

 The Company produces and distributes two fully electric vehicles: Model S sedan and Model X sport utility vehicle (SUV).

 It also offers Model 3, a sedan designed for the mass market.
-It develops energy storage products for use in homes, commercial facilities and utility sites.
+Additionally, it develops energy storage products for use in homes, commercial facilities and utility sites.

 The structure of the article will be split according to: